Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:

+### v2.2.0 (Upcoming)
+- Added `Volume Db` properties, that originated from the AudioStreamPlayer, for each of the button's sounds.
+- Added `Pitch Scale` properties, that originated from the AudioStreamPlayer, for each of the button's sounds.
+- Added the `Mix Target` property that originated from the AudioStreamPlayer.
+- Added a `Audio Bus Name` property that originated from the AudioStreamPlayer's `Bus` property.
+- Cleaned up the plugin's code.

 ### v2.1.0
 - Added a new custom `Pressed Hovered Texture` property.
 - Added a new custom `Pressed Focused Texture` property.